cppandpython/EasyEffects/README.md

 <br>

-input, output — Here are presets for improving microphone and output sound, removing noise, and enhancing quality.
-These universal presets are suitable for games, music, and more
+input, output — Here are presets for improving microphone and output sound, removing noise, and enhancing quality, these universal presets are suitable for games, music, and more

 <br>